pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

 - optional ``'-nopix'`` argument means that resulting object would be ``dnd`` object, i.e. object which does not contain pixels.

-Slimlined script to calculate background in the situation, described on the figure above looks like that:
+Slim-lined script to calculate background in the situation, described on the figure above looks like that:

 .. code-block:: matlab

     %%=============================================================================
     %       Calculate background for Ei=400 meV
     % =============================================================================